6 Fun Facts About the Great Smoky Mountains You Probably Didn’t Know

 6. Flowers Contributed to the Smokies Becoming a National Park

-A national committee was sent to the area where the Great Smoky Mountains National Park is in 1924 to scout for locations.
+A national committee was sent to the Smokies in 1924 to scout for locations.
 While the committee was here, two members were taken to Mt.
 LeConte and Gregory Bald.
-One of these members was a world famous botanist, Harlan P Kelsey.
+One of these members was a world-famous botanist, Harlan P Kelsey.
 When they reached Gregory Bald, he saw all the flame azaleas throughout the meadow.
-He thought they were at their maximum growth the plant could reach, and it didn’t hurt they were his favorite shrub.
-Kelsey claimed the plants alone were a reason this area should become a national park.
+He thought they were at their maximum growth the plant could reach, and it didn’t hurt that they were his favorite shrub.
+Kelsey claimed these Smoky Mountain wildflowers alone were a reason this area should become a national park.

-We hope you liked learning these fun facts about the Great Smoky Mountains.
-We love being around this beautiful national park.
-If you want to explore the park further, plan a white water rafting trip with us!
+We hope you liked learning these fun facts about the Great Smoky Mountains and have plans to explore this beautiful national park soon.
+If you want another way to enjoy being in the mountains, plan a white water rafting trip with us!